tech2praveen/expensesplitz_frontend/README.md

 # Overview

-This is a expense splitter app, wherein you can create your groups by adding friends and add expenses and split among the group.
+This is an expense splitter app, wherein you can create your groups by adding friends and add expenses and split among the group.
 All the changes will be notified in real time such as a new friend request,addition/update in group by a friend etc.